Data-Science-Big-Data-Research-Lab/MetaGen/README.md

 ## Introduction
 Metagen is a simple python library for solving optimization problems by metaheuristics algorithms.
 The project provides a set of already defined metaheristics and provide the basic tools to allow the user redefine/build its own algorithms in a simple way.

-This project is currently maintained by the David Gutierrez Áviles and Manuel Jesús Jiménez Navarro.
+This project is currently maintained by David Gutierrez Áviles and Manuel Jesús Jiménez Navarro.

 https://datalab.upo.es/